 The pool of lenders who will work with expats in also quite small, as this is a higher risk proposition from a lender’s perspective.
 British expat clients therefore have less choice; your options are diminished further if you need a large loan, as some expat lenders will cap mortgages at £500,000.
 If you need a larger loan, a private bank may be your best option.
 If so, an expat mortgage broker such as Enness is essential, as we have excellent relationship with these lenders and can liaise with them on your behalf.

 Other less obvious problems may also crop up.
 For example, lenders can sometimes be cautious with expats trying to remortgage onto a residential rate.
 If your return to the UK is not imminent, lenders may be concerned you will be renting the property out in the meantime, which typically violates the terms of a residential mortgage.
 A good expat mortgage broker can help to mitigate this, as our relationships with lenders carries weight when presenting your case.

 We have assisted with mortgages for expats with a variety of circumstances.
-Earlier this year, I helped two British expats who had been living in Africa to secure a residential mortgage in the UK.
+We recently helped a British expat based in Dubai to refinance his property portfolio.
+Last year, we helped two British expats who had been living in Africa to secure a residential mortgage in the UK.

-If you are looking to remortgage a residential property into a buy to let, take a look at this case study from broker James Hewitt.
-This client was a British expat living in Australia, who wanted to remortgage his home in London to a buy to let.
-However, he needed a flexible lender, as he was unsure when he would be moving back.
+If you are looking to remortgage a residential property into a buy to let, take a look at this case study detailing a British expat living in Australia, who wanted to remortgage his home in London to a buy to let.

-Meanwhile, if you’re an expat who is looking to return to the UK and live in your current buy to let, check out this case study from Anna Thompson.
-Anna’s clients had been living and working in Brazil, but were planning to move back to the UK, so they needed to remortgage their buy to let into a residential mortgage.
+Meanwhile, if you’re an expat who is looking to return to the UK and live in your current buy to let, check out this case study in which the clients had been living and working in Brazil, but were planning to move back to the UK, so they needed to remortgage their buy to let into a residential mortgage.

 How can we help?